Nicola Collins, Team Manager, Cancer Care Team

 • Scrotal ultrasound – a painless procedure that is one of the main ways to determine if a lump is cancerous.
 If the lump if filled with fluid then it’s usually ruled as harmless, if the lump is however more solid then this could be an indication of cancer being present.

 • Blood tests – tests will be carried out to show any markers the blood.
 The tests are to see if certain hormones are present in the blood which can help confirm a diagnosis.
-However, it is worth noting that: “Not all people with testicular cancer produce markers.
-There may still be a chance you have testicular cancer even if your blood test results come back normal.”8
+However, it is worth noting that not all people with testicular cancer produce or have raised markers.7

 • Histology – considered the most definitive way to confirm testicular cancer.
 This involves the lump to be examined under a microscope, however, a biopsy (removing a small piece of the lump) isn’t usually possible.
 So, the procedure instead requires the testicle to be removed completely.
 This is only carried out when a specialist is near certain the lump is cancerous.